 AnyLogic supports all popular time units: milliseconds, seconds, minutes, hours, days, weeks, months, years.
 You may change the model time units whenever you like, though we advise that you select the model time units when you create the model.

-- In the Projects view, select the model.
+- In the Projects view, select the model (the topmost item).

 - In the model’s Properties, choose required time units from the Model time units drop-down list.